Developing a Gestational Diabetes App Like Malama Health: Features & Case Study

 But here’s where technology comes into play!

-Take Malama Health, for instance.
+Take Malama Health, for example.
 Founded by Mika Eddy, they have an app that helps women with GDM easily track their health.

 Recent data shows a worrying trend: diabetes during pregnancy is increasing in Canada.

-From 2005 to 2019, the rates of type 1, type 2, and gestational diabetes have all gone up, especially among younger women.
+From 2005 to 2019, the rates of type 1, type 2, and gestational diabetes have all gone up.
+Younger women are at a higher risk.

 • Type 1 Diabetes: Increased by 25%, from 2.4 to 3 cases per 1,000 deliveries.